 Two alternatives are considered in the EA: 1) No Action, which means there would be no update to the existing MP and no new resource classification, assessment or inventory would occur and operation and management of Martins Fork Reservoir would continue as outlined in the 1980 MP; and 2) Implementation of the Proposed MP Update, which would incorporate three actions: a) project land and water allocations and classifications would be made current, b) an analysis of resource use would be conducted, and c) an evaluation of existing/future needs and demands on the project would be completed.

 This letter serves as a Notice of Availability for reviewing the EA and unsigned FONSI.
 The EA was prepared pursuant to the National Environmental Policy Act (NEPA), Council on Environmental Quality Regulations (40 CFR 1500-1508), and the Corps Engineering Regulation 200-2-2, Policies and Procedures for Implementing NEPA .

-We request comments be sent by email to CorpsLRNPlanningPublicCom@usace.army.mil no later than thirty calendar days from the date of this letter to ensure consideration in the final EA.
-If you are unable to access an email account, you may send written comments to the address listed on the letterhead, ATTN: CELRN-PMP (Chip Hall).
+Please submit any written comments no later than 30 days from the date on this letter to ensure consideration in the Final EA.
+Send written comments to the address listed on the letterhead, Attention: CELRN-PMP (Cody A. Flatt), or email your comments to firstname.lastname@example.org.
 Your participation is greatly appreciated.
-For additional information regarding the proposed project, please contact Chip Hall at 615-736-7666.